Skip to content

 398. Chattanooga Whiskey - Tennessee High Malt

-Chattanooga Whiskey founder Tim Pearson joins Jim to taste the 91 & 111 and tell the story of changing Tennessee law to make whiskey legal again.
+Chattanooga Whiskey founder Tim Pearson joins Jim to sip the 91 & 111, and tells the legislative story that brought distilling back to Tennessee.

 The Bourbon Road Media Player